-Smithville Housing Authority is a Public Housing Agency in Smithville, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Smithville Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Smithville Housing Authority serves Smithville.

-As of the most recent VMS report, Smithville Housing Authority manages 45 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Smithville Housing Authority manages 44 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 28% having issued approximately 1 vouchers in the past year.
 The average voucher holder has received housing benefits for 4 years and 5 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 4 months on the waiting list1.